-Driving under the influence (DUI) of an intoxicating substance is a reckless decision that can result in serious and fatal car accidents.
+Driving under the influence (DUI) of an intoxicating substance is a reckless decision that can result in serious and fatal car accidents including head-on collisions.
 Unfortunately, hundreds of drivers in West Virginia get behind the wheel drunk each year.

 If you’ve been injured in a Morgantown drunk driver accident, you could be eligible for financial compensation.
 The DUI vehicle accident lawyers at Robinette Legal Group, PLLC are committed to helping injured accident victims like you.
 Contact us today to discuss how we can help you during a free consultation.